All about the budget and prices of a trip to Chile!

 Here is an example of the price of a night bus connecting Santiago to Temuco (from 8 to 9 hours of travel):

-• Price of a half-berth seat (“semi cama”): 12,000 CLP or $15 USD.
+- Price of a half-berth seat (semi cama): 24,000 CLP or 24 USD.

-• Premium seat price: 20,000 to 40,000 CLP, or $25 to $50 USD.
+- Premium seat price: 55,000 CLP to 75,000 CLP, or 50 – 75 USD.

 There are many bus companies, with more or less recent fleets.
 We have not tested them all, but I can assure you that TurBus or Pullman Bus are reliable, and the most common bus lines.

 A word of advice: there are so-called pirate buses.
 These are old, outdated buses to make cheaper trips… but they are not up to regulation.
 The more adventurous can use them to reach Valparaiso from Santiago if all the other buses are full.
 But, be prepared to wait for the bus to fill up, make impromptu stops, and vary greatly in price if demand is high.
-This is the kind of small inconvenience that can be easily be avoidedby going through a local travel agency in Chile, and we explain why in this blog post.
+This is the kind of small inconvenience that can be easily be avoidedby going through a local travel agency in Chile, And we explain why in our dedicated blog post.

 Explore Chile by car: car rental and road trips